Tommaso-Pincelli/definitions/manual/source/fairmat-cover.rst

    IntroductionCover
    OurScope
    Outreach
+   WhichData
    WhatIsNew

 .. _IntroductionCover:

-The FAIRmat proposal to NeXus is an effort by the community of scientists connected to the `FAIRmat consortium <https://www.fairmat-nfdi.eu/fairmat/fairmat_/consortium>`_ to refine and expand the structure of NeXus.
+The FAIRmat proposal to NeXus is an effort by the community of scientists of the `FAIRmat consortium <https://www.fairmat-nfdi.eu/fairmat/fairmat_/consortium>`_ to refine and expand the structure of NeXus.
 As a project that aims at creating an infrastructure for experimental data to be findable, accessible, interoperable and reusable (F.A.I.R.) in the fields of condensed-matter physics and the chemical physics of solids, FAIRmat has adopted NeXus as the common format.

 `NeXus <https://www.nexusformat.org/>`_ is a common data exchange format developed for neutron, X-ray, and muon experiments.
-NeXus is built on top of the scientific data format HDF5 and adds domain-specific rules for organizing data within HDF5 files (:ref:`application.definitions`) in addition to a dictionary of well-defined domain-specific field names (:ref:`base.class.definitions`).
-The combination of these two structures allows it to have sufficient flexibility to cover any experimental technique and instrumentation, while ensuring rigorous, application specific structures that can be accessed automatically.
+It is built on top of the scientific data format HDF5 and adds domain-specific rules for organizing data within HDF5 files (:ref:`application.definitions`) in addition to a dictionary of well-defined domain-specific field names (:ref:`base.class.definitions`).

+The combination of these two structures allows it to have sufficient flexibility to cover any experimental technique and instrumentation, while ensuring rigorous, application-specific structures that can be accessed automatically.
-The documentation available here includes part of the contents of the NeXus User Manual (available `here <https://manual.nexusformat.org/user_manual.html>`_), reported here for the convenience of the user, but restricted to the parts most pertinent to our proposal.
+The documentation available here includes part of the contents of the NeXus User Manual (also available `here <https://manual.nexusformat.org/user_manual.html>`_), reported here for the convenience of the user, but restricted to the parts most pertinent to our proposal.
 For more extensive information, please visit the original manual.